Rwanda: Risk Assessment

 Business Climate Rating

-- Geological potential: cassiterite, tungsten, gold
+- Geological potential: cassiterite, coltan, gold

-- Skilled labor force and good infrastructures
+- Skilled labor, good infrastructure

-- Considerable progress on governance
+- Significant progress on governance and the business climate